Reiuiji/ECE368-Lab/README.md

 ### Download and use

 This Git Repo uses [git-lfs](https://git-lfs.github.com/) to maintain large binary files.
-To download the entire repo first install git-lfs and run `git lfs pull` after you git clone the repo.
+To download the entire repo first install git-lfs and run `git clone [repo]`.
+It is recomend to run `git lfs pull` after you git clone to Fetch LFS changes in the repo and show the contents properly.

 ### Contributors
  * Daniel Noyes